reliablerascal/fl-legislation-etl/README.md

 # Florida Legislative Voting Database
 6/27/24
- This repo creates a data pipeline supporting the [Jacksonville Tributary's](https://jaxtrib.org/) legislative voting dashboard ([see prior version](https://shiny.jaxtrib.org/)).
+ This repo creates a data pipeline supporting the [Jacksonville Tributary's](https://jaxtrib.org/) legislative voting dashboard (see [prior version of demo app](https://shiny.jaxtrib.org/)).
 The ETL scripts are adapted from an [R script originally created by apantazi](https://github.com/apantazi/legislator_dashboard/blob/main/pull-in-process-all-legiscan.R).
 My intent is to make it easier for others to maintain/develop the app, quickly adapt it to different jurisdictions, and create new apps from the same processed data using any programming language.

  Part of this work has involved reshaping nested lists (from API-acquired JSONs) into relational database format, which enables storage in Postgres as well as easy export to csv or (theoretically) SQLite.
 The Postgres database is currently managed locally on my Windows machine, with intent to deploy to the Tributary's Azure platform.